White House names possible shortlist for Flynn replacement

 Kellogg was chief operating officer of the Coalition Provisional Authority in Iraq, the interim governing body following the fall of Saddam Hussein in 2003.
 He previously worked as executive vice president of research and technology for Virginia-based information technology firm CACI International, which works as a contractor for defense, intelligence and homeland security agencies.

-But Trump during the campaign spoke sympathetically about Petreaus’ plight despite his frequent criticisms of his Democratic opponent Hillary Clinton for mishandling classified materials.
-Petreaus was briefly under consideration to become secretary of State before Trump picked Exxon CEO Rex Tillerson.
+But Trump during the campaign spoke sympathetically about Petraeus’ plight despite his frequent criticisms of his Democratic opponent Hillary Clinton for mishandling classified materials.
+Petraeus was briefly under consideration to become secretary of State before Trump picked Exxon CEO Rex Tillerson.

 RETIRED VICE ADMIRAL ROBERT HARWARD